As fall approaches in most parts of the country apple season begins.

 While apples are commonly eaten out of hand, many types of apples are great for cooking, too.
 One traditional pairing is apples with pork.
 The fruit’s sweetness complements the meat’s savoriness, resulting in classic dishes such as pork chops with apple sauce and sausage and apple stuffing.

 Some, like the Red or the Golden Delicious, are tried-and-true favorites in the United States; others, such as Cameo and Fuji, are relative newcomers to the apple scene.
+Check out this PDF file you can open, it has so much information.
+It explains not only the types of apples but by clicking you can see some very detailed information on each kind of apple variety.

 The fruit has been evolving for over 150 years with approximately 735 different varieties; now fewer than 50 are mass-grown.